Hairpin leg tables are on-trend and are actually pretty straightforward and simple to build.

 Wipe away any excess immediately.
-After stain has dried thoroughly (as per the stain’s instructions), apply a coat of polycrylic or polyurethane with your paint brush, and let that dry thoroughly as well.
+After the stain has dried thoroughly (as per the stain’s instructions), apply a coat of polycrylic or polyurethane with your paint brush, and let that dry thoroughly as well.

-Decide where you want them (shown are about 3/8” from both edges of the side table), and screw them in place with your 3/4″ screws.
+Decide where you want to place them (shown are about 3/8” from both edges of the side table), and screw them in place with your 3/4″ screws.